Vaccine passports during the COVID-19 pandemic: France

 France issued a Health Pass (or Pass Sanitaire in French) on 9 August 2021, for use in non-essential settings for those 18 and older.
-To obtain the pass people must be fully vaccinated or undertake a test within 72 hours of attending a non-essential space or have recovered recently from an infection of the virus.
-The initial announcement of the pass system is believed to have encouraged an additional one million people to sign up for vaccination the day following the announcement, and is credited to encouraging a further 3.7 million people to sign up for vaccination in the following week.
-Starting 1 October 2021, those age 12 and older will require a Pass Sanitaire to enter public sites like restaurants, cinemas, and sporting events.
+To obtain the pass people had to be fully vaccinated or undertake a test within 72 hours of attending a non-essential space or had recovered recently from an infection of the virus.
+The initial announcement of the pass system was believed to have encouraged an additional one million people to sign up for vaccination the day following the announcement, and was credited to encouraging a further 3.7 million people to sign up for vaccination in the following week.
+Starting 1 October 2021, those aged 12 and older were required a Pass Sanitaire to enter public sites like restaurants, cinemas, and sporting events.

 Germany

 The standard yellow vaccine booklet used in Germany.

-In Germany, proof of COVID vaccinations or recent recovery, is typically entered in the International Certificate of Vaccination or Prophylaxis (Impfausweis), similar to how other vaccinations for other diseases are recorded.
-The entry in this booklet can be used to acquire an EU Digital COVID Certificate, in accordance with EU Directive 2021/953, effective 1 July 2021.
+In Germany, proof of COVID vaccinations or recent recovery, was typically entered in the International Certificate of Vaccination or Prophylaxis (Impfausweis), similar to how other vaccinations for other diseases are recorded.
+The entry in this booklet could be used to acquire an EU Digital COVID Certificate, in accordance with EU Directive 2021/953, effective 1 July 2021.

 Hungary

-Outside of the application of the EUDCC, Hungary recognises Kazakh and Indian vaccine passports.
+Outside of the application of the EUDCC, Hungary recognised Kazakh and Indian vaccine passports.

 Ireland

 In July 2021, Ireland introduced a vaccine certificate program (EU Digital COVID Certificate) which allowed vaccinated individuals to attend cafes, bars and restaurants.
-Due to one of the highest uptakes of COVID-19 vaccines in the world, the Republic of Ireland (but not Northern Ireland) had plans to retire their vaccine passport program on 22 October 2021 however this was postponed due to increased COVID-19 cases and hospital numbers.
+Due to one of the highest uptakes of COVID-19 vaccines in the world, the Republic of Ireland (but not Northern Ireland) had plans to retire their vaccine passport program on 22 October 2021, however, this was postponed due to increased COVID-19 cases and hospital numbers.
 On 22 January 2022, the Republic of Ireland's vaccine passport programme was retired, except for international travel.

 Italy

-In August 2021 the Italian government extended the requirement of the EU Digital COVID Certificate, also known as a Green Pass, to the participation in sports events and music festivals, but also to access to indoor places like bars, restaurants and gyms, as well as to long-distance public transportation.
+In August 2021, the Italian government extended the requirement of the EU Digital COVID Certificate, also known as a Green Pass, to the participation in sports events and music festivals, but also to access indoor places like bars, restaurants and gyms, as well as long-distance public transportation.
 On 15 October 2021, Italy became the first country in the world to require its entire workforce, public and private, to have a government-issued health pass.

 Sweden

-On 1 December 2021 the Swedish government introduced vaccine passports for indoor events with more than 100 people.
-Indoor events with more than 100 participants who do not use vaccination certificates must follow specific guidelines to avoid spreading the disease.
+On 1 December 2021, the Swedish government introduced vaccine passports for indoor events with more than 100 people.
+Indoor events with more than 100 participants who did not use vaccination certificates were required follow specific guidelines to avoid spreading the disease.

 Ukraine

-In Ukraine, citizens with at least one dose of a vaccine are allowed to attend certain high-risk indoor settings which would normally be closed or heavily restricted in hot spots.
+In Ukraine, citizens with at least one dose of a vaccine were allowed to attend certain high-risk indoor settings which would normally be closed or heavily restricted in hot spots.